-With some investigation, we discovered a showroom refrigerator with cabinetry doors that was perfect for the space at only 30“ wide x 84“ tall.
+We were able to discover a showroom refrigerator with cabinetry doors that were perfect for space at only 30″ wide x 84″ tall.
 Removing the unused cabinets over the refrigerator and repainting the doors allowed us to maximize the space attractively.
-Next, we removed the cabinet next to the refrigerator and replaced it with shorter one to hold the microwave, gaining counter space.
+Next, we removed the cabinet next to the refrigerator and replaced it with a shorter one to hold the microwave, gaining counter space.

 When painted, all of these additions blended seamlessly.
 We discovered the kitchen trim had three different colors of white paint that of been applied over the years.
 By matching the wainscoting paint color, we were able to avoid painting the entire kitchen, another cost savings.

 Moving to the dining area, we proceeded to move the chandelier.
-A structural support was in the way.
+Structural support was in the way.
 A brilliant solution from the electrician was to shift the box slightly.
 Now, a medallion covers the necessary electrical components.

 The homeowner fell in love with a Cambria quartz for her counter tops.